J-Sniff/Horiseon-Accessibility/README.md

 ### Changes Made

 After reviewing the Horiseon website I have concluded that there are accessibilty flaws that need to be addressed.
+These are the issues that have been addressed.
 1. The website was given a more concise **title**.
 2. **Alt attributes** were added to image sources.
 3. The source code was reviewed for **semantic HTML elements**